missionpinball/mpf-docs/docs/tutorial/9_start_button.md

 --8<-- "tutorial.md"

 Obviously in order to play an actual game, you have to be able to start a game, and that requires a start button.
-So let's add that now.
+Let's add that now.

 ## 1. Add a switch for your Start button